-Task Number Description Topic Timing 1 Research Task Investigating the Ancient Past (including ancient Australia) Time Sequencing Primary and Secondary Sources Term 1, Week 10 2 Skills and Source Analysis The Mediterranean World ONE of the following: Egypt, Greece or Rome Term 2, Week 6 Class Tasks Class assessment will include a range of smaller tasks based on the interests and ability of the students.
-A Project Based Learning Unit on Greek or Roman Society, Geography, War and Conflict, Group Performance task.
-Evaluation of learning activities will be part of the Class Assessment.
+Task Number Description Topic Timing 1 Research Task Investigating the Ancient Past (including ancient Australia) Time Sequencing Primary and Secondary Sources Term 1, Week 10 2 Skills and Source Analysis The Mediterranean World ONE of the following: Egypt, Greece or Rome Term 2, Week 6 Class Tasks on the interests Learning Unit or and Conflict, Gro t will include a range of smaller tasks based and ability of the students.
+A Project Based of Greek or Roman Society, Geography, War up Performance task.
+Evaluation of learning part of the Class Assessment.
 Ongoing

-LANGUAGES OTHER THAN ENGLISH CHINESE - FRENCH - JAPANESE
+LANGUAGES CHINESE - FRENCH - JAPANESE

-Study of a language other than English is mandatory in Year 7.
+The study of a language other than English is mandatory in Year 7.
 Students at Pennant Hills High School will participate in "taster courses" for French, Chinese and Japanese.
-Students study each language for a period of 20 weeks.
+Students study one of three language for a period of 20 weeks, then rotate to another.
 Students study two out of the three languages.
+Languages are randomly assigned.